mobilise-d/Mobilise-D-TVS-Recommended-Algorithms/README.md

 Stride Length evaluation (SL: SLA_SLB)

 Please cite Micó-Amigo et al. "Assessing real-world gait with digital technology?
 Validation, insights and recommendations from the Mobilise-D consortium" if using any of the algorithms.
+Please also check and abide by Licence and README files as descibred in each folder